rwGitHub/remoteDoc-2014-2-13/README.md

 //It's obviously a fuzzier search but handy if you're not sure which package you're looking for. dpkg -l | grep -E '^ii' | grep firefox

+//To check whether a package is install also dpkg -l | grep chromium-browser